Satsuma-and-Red-Wine-Poached Pears over Vanilla Pavlovas

 3. Add the pears.
 The liquid should fully cover the pears.
 Reduce the heat and simmer until the pears are tender, about 20 minutes.

 4. Remove the pears from the pot and continue to boil the liquid in the pan.
-Reduce by half, about 25-30 minutes.
+Cook until reduced by half, about 25 to 30 minutes.

 To make the whipped cream:

 1. Make sure to start with cold cream.
-Using an electric mixer, or by hand, beat the heavy cream in a medium-sized bowl until soft peaks form.
+Using an electric mixer or by hand, beat the heavy cream in a medium-size bowl until soft peaks form.

-Recipe developed by Athena Calderone & Jenny Huang.
+Recipe developed by Athena Calderone and Jenny Huang.